tmavroeid/luds3/README.md

 - The `download` command will download a chosen item with a specific `prefix` from inside a `bucket`
 - The `upload` command will upload an item from local storage inside a chosen `bucket`
 - The `delete` command will delete an item in a chosen `bucket`
-- The `run-api` command will deploy an express server which will list at `localhost:8008` the items of a bucket giving the opportunity to download any of them.
+- The `run-server` command will deploy an express server which will list at `localhost:8008` the items of a bucket giving the opportunity to download any of them.

 ## Examples